Learn about the payments ecosystem, chargebacks and fraud detection.

 Why is my business experiencing fraud?

-In a nutshell, an ecommerce business starts to experience fraud as they become more visible online.
+In a nutshell, the fraud experience of an ecommerce business starts to as soon as they become more visible online.

 The combination of advertising campaigns, a rising search engine ranking, and the youth of a store (and perceived inexperience with detecting fraud), makes an online merchant an ideal target for fraudsters.